 She is well known for her performances of new works and together with Nicholas Daniel has premiered concertos for clarinet and oboe by John McCabe and Simon Bainbridge, who also wrote for and dedicated a Clarinet Quintet to her.
 Festival appearances include the Aldeburgh, Cheltenham, Leicester and Stockholm Contemporary Music Festivals, and she has performed recitals and given master classes as far afield as Spain, Finland and Australia and Israel.

-Joy has had special success as a recording artist, particularly as a Mozartian, but also in a wider repertoire.
-This includes the complete Mozart Clarinet works on three discs for Meridian, the Strauss Duet Concertino for EMI, the Mozart Sinfonia Concertante and Concerto for the Classic FM label and various chamber music works for both Chandos and Hyperion.
-Her most recent CD release is a disc of Italian Bel Canto Clarinet Concertos with the Britten Sinfonia on ASV.
+She has made several recordings which include the Strauss Duet Concertino for EMI, two Mozart discs for the Classic FM label, and chamber works for both Chandos and Hyperion.
+Most recent is a disc of Italian Bel Canto Concertos with the Britten Sinfonia on ASV.

 In addition to her Professorial duties at Purcell, Joy has been Professor at the Guildhall School of Music and Drama since 1985 and in September 2010 she took the post of Senior Tutor of chamber music for the Wind Brass and Percussion department.
 Recently as part of the Britten Sinfonia’s Creative Learning programme Joy has taken a leading role in the inauguration of their Academy for young players.

 Joy became a Fellow of the Higher Education Academy in 2014 and a Fellow of the Guildhall School in 2016.